Prize Configuration

 Audience size

 Though this scenario may seem counter to an Always Win logic (not so for a By Exhaustion logic), an undefined audience size can be used as long as the prizes are aligned adequately with the campaign.
-An example would be through the use of a Subscription Form generated QR code, made available to the general public through mass communication channels -print media, posters, TV ads- consumer product packaging.
+An example would be through the use of a Subscription form-generated QR code, made available to the general public through mass communication channels -print media, posters, and TV consumer product packaging.
 For this case, the Default participation prize could play an important role in a campaign using an Always Win logic, allowing to reach vast audiences without having to define a fixed number of prizes.
 A coupon discount would be an example of this scenario.

 Given that a By Exhaustion logic is less sensitive to the quantity of prizes since it is a limited quantities campaign with prizes awarded on first-come, first-serve basis, it will generally have associated to it a "sense of urgency" component nudging the audience to take part in the campaign earlier than later so the number of participants is only limited by the campaign's goals.